scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/welcome/introduction.md

    * What is a good way to phrase your suggested improvements?
 * Is the solution overly complicated?
 For an example of an overly complicated solution, see the famous [fizz buzz in Tensorflow](https://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/).
 * Are the comments up to date, necessary, helpful?
-* Would you except the pull request as it is now?
+* Would you accept the pull request as it is now?
 Are your suggested changes must-do? nice-to-have? nitpicks?
 How would you communicate this?
 * Do you spend a lot of time reviewing the code style?
 Is it worth having a style guide for contributors?
 Can you make use of an existing style guide?
 Or a linter?

 When working on your own contributions: